unjulee/sensor_dev/manuals/manual_1.md

    <p align="center">
    <img src="/images/MIA_inside.jpg" height=300> </br> </br>
+   The above image shows the inside of the head of the MIA sensor system, containing connections to and out of the adaptor board.
    <img src="/images/MIA_whole.jpg" height=300> <br>
+   The above image shows the outer view of the head of the MIA sensor.
+The PVC is completely waterproofed with the adaptor board sealed inside and the wires coming out of the adaptor board are wrapped in flexible tubing as seen.
    </p>
    <span style="color:red"> FIX ROTATION FOR FIRST PIC AND ADD CAPTIONS </span> </br>